Vipxpert/WayText/README.md

 + startCategoryIndex: When opening the app, select the category with this index by default (start from 0)
 + folderDelimiter: Only folders that include this string will be listed
 + excludeFolderDelimiter: Folders that include this string will be unlisted
-+ hotkey: Hotkey to trigger the app hide/show.
++ hotkeyShowHideApp: Hotkey to trigger the app hide/show.
 Search for Windows Virtual keycode on Google to get the code.
++ hotkeyChangeTypeCategory: Hotkey to change types and categories quickly

 Made with Visual Studio, AutoHotkey, love, and a college student's brains  (✿^v^)